IanKWatts/docs/gitops.md

 Verify that you can access the [Argo CD UI](https://gitops-shared.apps.silver.devops.gov.bc.ca).
 Unless you already have access from another project, there will be no apps listed.

-### Review your Argo CD project
+### Review your Argo CD projects
+There are two Argo CD projects associated with each GitOpsTeam.
+The name of the first one is your license plate; this is the default project.
+The second is named LICENSE_PLATE-nonprod.
+This project has access to your dev, test, and tools namespaces, but not prod.
+If your organization limits access to production resources and you have developers that should only have access to non-prod resources, add them to the 'nonprod' list under 'projectMembers'.

-Let's review some of the features of your project.
-In the Argo CD UI, click 'Settings' --> 'Projects' --> your project
+Lee's review some of the features of your default project.
+In the Argo CD UI, click 'Settings' --> 'Projects' --> LICENSE_PLATE

 The **Source Repositories** section defines the URLs that can be used as a source for your apps.
 Two of them are for your automatically generated GitHub repository.
 The "git@github" URL is an SSH-style URL.
 We recommend that you use the HTTP-style URL in your applications, as support for SSH key access may be deprecated at some point in the future.
 The third URL in the list is for an Artifactory caching repository that allows you to access Helm chart repositories from Docker.
 It allows you to access any Helm OCI charts that are available at `registry-1.docker.io`.